Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/Configuration.md

 ## Implement a custom policy

-To implement a policy create a class deriving from `HttpPipelinePolicy` and overide `ProcessAsync` and `Process` methods.
-Request can be accessed via `message.Request`.
-Response is accessible via `message.Response` but only after `ProcessNextAsync`/`ProcessNext` was called.
+To implement a policy create a class that derives from `PipelinePolicy` and overide its `ProcessAsync` and `Process` methods.
+The request can be accessed via `message.Request`.
+The response is accessible via `message.Response`, but will have a value only after `ProcessNextAsync`/`ProcessNext` has been called.

 ```C# Snippet:ConfigurationCustomPolicy
 public class StopwatchPolicy : PipelinePolicy